mattyoung101/slingshot/README.md

 You should now be able to build Slingshot with just `cargo build`, fingers crossed.

+**Running**

+Slingshot currently does not function as a LSP (i.e. the LSP backend has not yet been written).
+When it has been, I will add instructions for using it here.

 ## Design goals and features
 **Mandatory:**
 - Complete-as-you-type